-This project shows how to install a Honeywell Ultraviolet Light Treatment System on the air conditioner rigid duct board plenum to inhibit mold and mildew growth on the air conditioner evaporator coils, drain pan and insulation.
+This project shows how to install a Honeywell UV100A1059 UV Surface Treatment System on the air conditioner rigid duct board plenum to inhibit mold and mildew growth on the air conditioner evaporator coils, drain pan and insulation.

 An ultraviolet surface treatment system emits UV-C light for germicidal disinfection to kill mold and mildew growing inside the air handler, akin to giving the microorganisms a very bad case of sunburn.
 The Honeywell Surface Treatment UV light is mounted on the side of plenum just above the A-frame evaporator coils to bathe coil case in UV light.
 UV light in invisible to our eyes, the lamp also produces blue light which is seen here.
 UV light is harmful to your eyes and skin, never look into the light – I set the camera on a tripod with a timer for this photo:

 The effectiveness of air conditioner UV light treatment systems depends on many factors including placement, wattage and quantity of UV lights with respect to the air conditioner surfaces to be sanitized.
 According to the Residential Air Cleaners (2nd Edition): A Summary of Available Information by the United States Environmental Protection Agency (EPA) (bold emphasis added):